 🌡️ Weather & Seasons (Don’t Forget the Jacket)

 When people think of Mexico, they think sun, sand, and beaches.
 Either fortunately or unfortunately, that isn’t the case in Mexico City.
 It’s important to remember that Mexico City sits above 2,200 meters or 7,200 feet, making Denver look like chump change.
-While the altitude isn’t quite as extreme as many of the capital cities of South America, it is still quite high for most sea-level dwellers.
+While the altitude isn’t quite as extreme as many other capital cities of South America, it is still quite high for most sea-level dwellers.

 At the least, you will probably feel the effects of altitude upon arrival and be breathing a little heavier.
 At worst, you might suffer from headaches if you are someone more susceptible to altitude sickness.
 If so, drink lots of water, take some over the counter meds, and plan a light schedule for a day or two.

 Beyond that, the altitude affects how to dress when visiting Mexico City because the most noticeable aspect is the temperature changes here.
-The daytime temps in Mexico City are quite nice, in my opinion with an average temperature of 71 F (22 Celsius) in January or an average of 80 F (27 Celsius) in May.
+The daytime temps in Mexico City are quite nice, in my opinion, with an average temperature of 71 F (22 Celsius) in January or an average of 80 F (27 Celsius) in May.

 The temps can get somewhat chilly at night though, which is why you should definitely bring a jacket or light sweater.
 In January the average nighttime low is 41 F (5 c) and in June it is 55 F (13 C).